nwkoh/om/group-project/how-to-do.md

 ### Things to note

+1. Finding the exact process for your selected product will be challenging.
+A proxy process will suffice.

+2. Finding the exact machines for your selected process will be challenging.
+A proxy machine will suffice.

-1. Resolving the bottleneck is the easiest initiative.
+3. Resolving the bottleneck is the easiest initiative.
 If it is easy, everyone will be doing it too.

-2. This project is fairly difficult.
+4. This project is fairly difficult.
 No pain, no gain.